 You may withdraw your submission during this period (before it receives a meta-review), but if you do so more than 48 hours after the submission deadline, your paper will be ineligible for resubmission in the next cycle.
 Contact the editors if you encounter special circumstances and are not sure whether withdrawal is appropriate.
 To withdraw, log into OpenReview, select your submission and then click on the “trash can” icon in the top right.

-A submission may be desk rejected if the topic or style of contribution is not suited to ARR or if it is a dual submission or for a technical violation of the submission requirements—e.g., accidentally revealing the authors’ identities, exceeding the page limit, not completing the reproducibility checklist, not adding Limitations section, or otherwise failing to adhere to the style guidelines.
-It may also be desk rejected if it is a resubmission and ignores relevant feedback provided during the previous review round.
-Sometimes a violation is not immediately obvious, but does get noticed later in the cycle.
+A submission may be desk rejected if it does not adhere to the CFP (e.g. if it is not in scope, if it violates technical submission requirements, etc.) Sometimes a violation is not immediately obvious, but does get noticed later in the cycle.
 Due to that, desk rejection can occur at any point in the review cycle, even after receiving initial reviews or even a meta-review.
 If a technical violation is discovered, the paper can be submitted afresh in the next review cycle (the desk-rejected version does not count as a prior submission).
+To help the authors avoid desk rejections, we compiled a list of common problems to check before submission.

 Due to these differences, the ARR author response also has different goals than a typical conference author response, and in some cases different workflows are more appropriate.
 Some examples follow:

-- If a review has low soundness scores due to any minor misunderstandings or factual inaccuracies, author rebuttal can and should focus on this.
+- If a review raises criticisms that are based on minor misunderstandings or factual inaccuracies, the author response can and should focus on this.

-- If a reviewer makes significant clarity-related objections, it might be best to revise and resubmit.
+- If a reviewer makes significant clarity-related objections, it might be best to revise and resubmit (see step 4).

-- If a reviewer has strong (and, in your opinion, unfair) objections about your paper, it might be prudent to simply request a different set of reviewers in the next iteration.
+- If a reviewer has strong (and, in your opinion, unfair) objections about your paper, it might be prudent to resubmit and request a different set of reviewers in the next iteration.
+You will need to motivate this in the revision notes (see step 4).
+If you choose to try to convince them, you are welcome to cite ARR reviewer guidelines.
+Now you also have the option of reporting issues with reviews after they are finalized.

 All back-and-forth comments can be made until a final deadline, after which the area chairs will write their meta-review.
 The meta-review will be written taking your response and subsequent discussion (if any) into account.
 Your paper’s review is considered complete as soon as you receive the meta-review, and you are free to commit it to a venue that accepts ARR reviews, submit it to some other venue, or resubmit it to ARR in the next cycle.

-Step 3: Receive reviews and choose next step
+Step 3: Receive the final reviews and choose next step

 You have several choices for the next step of the paper: